bsb7/nodejs_proj/README.txt

-- add nested route to create comments
-- add comment form
+- add user schema and model
-- use database to add comments
+- add user to the database

 PACKAGES
+-passport
+-passport-local
+-passport-local-mongoose
+-express-session